Twelve Steps

 The journey of the Steps, like that of Jungian analysis, is one that spans the breadth of our being, from our highest spiritual aspirations to our lowest, most depraved secrets; where these converge, there is the potential for us to discover our own personal myth.

-Peterson draws a structural parallel between the Twelve Steps journey and Jungian analysis, positioning both as paths toward the discovery of personal myth and the integration of the psyche's full range.
+Peterson draws a structural parallel between the Twelve Steps and Jungian analysis, presenting both as journeys toward the personal myth formed at the convergence of the spiritual and the shadow.

 Peterson, Cody, The Shadow of a Figure of Light, 2024thesis